react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 Since then, the recommended way to develop with Expo has been to use [Development Builds](https://docs.expo.dev/develop/development-builds/introduction/), which use the app's own URL scheme.
 So the `prefixes` option is not needed for most use cases.

-You can now omit the `prefixes` option in the linking configuration unless you're using Expo Go:
+You can now omit the `prefixes` option in the linking configuration:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>